mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

   * (HEAD detached at kernel-3.10.0-1122.el7)
 {% endhighlight %}

-Now that we have a reproducer with the simplest scenario we came up with we can delve deeper into the analysis of the system while this happens.
+Now that we have a reproducer with the simplest scenario we came up with we can dive into the analysis of the systems involved while this happens.

 ### 4. Observability of Stats and Performance Metrics